It’s cold and flu season. They both are viral and occur in the respiratory system, but they are different.

 So, what herbs are supportive for flu and fever?

 There are two categories of herbs you can use with fever.

 First there are the stimulant diaphoretic herbs.
 They’re pungent, hot and warming and help raise your body’s temperature.
 They taste spicy and make you sweat.
 Examples are peppers, cayenne, ginger, garlic, black pepper.

 They bring blood to the surface.
 You use them in the earlier stages of a fever, when you feel chilly and cold because your hypothalamus has reset your internal thermostat to a higher level.
-It says ‘Woah there, time to get warmer!’
+It says ‘Woah there Tiger!
+Time to get warmer!’

 The second category of herbs are are the relaxant diaphoretic herbs – these are cool and moist in energy.

 They are for the second stage of fever when your skin feels hot and dry.
 Your head’s probably pounding , sleep is tricky, your muscles ache and your back feels like a herd of wildebeest ran over it.
 The herbs that relax constriction in the capillary beds under the skin and allow excess heat out the pores are cooling and include peppermint, elderflower, yarrow.

 How do you take the herbs?